Mary Bell: Intervening incidents

 On Mary's 11th birthday, 26 May, she and Norma broke into and vandalised a nursery in nearby Woodland Crescent.
 The two entered the premises by peeling tiles off the slate roof; they tore books, upturned desks, and smeared ink and poster paints about the property before escaping.
 The following day, staff discovered the break-in and vandalism and immediately notified the police, who also discovered four separate notes that claimed responsibility for Martin Brown's murder.
-One of these notes stated: "I murder SO That I may come back"; another read: "WE did murder martain brown fuckof you bastard"; a third note simply read: "Fuch off we murder.
+One of these notes stated: "I murder SO That I may come back"; another read: "WE did murder martain brown fuckof you Bastard"; a third note simply read: "Fuch off we murder.
 Watch out Fanny and Faggot."
-The final note was the most complex, reading: "You are mice Y Becurse we murdered Martain Go Brown you Bete Look out THERE are Murders about By Fanny and auld Faggot you Screws."
+The final note was the most complex, reading: "You ArE micey y BEcuASE WE murdErd MArtain GO Brown you BEttER Look out THERE are Murders aBout By FAnny AND and auld Faggot you screws."
 The police dismissed this incident as a tasteless and childish prank.
 (Note: One of these four notes had been placed at the base of a telephone within the nursery; the other three were found in classrooms.)

 Mary Bell (right), pictured holding a banner protesting the hazardous conditions of derelict houses in Scotswood, June 1968.

 Two days later, on 29 May, shortly before the funeral of Martin Brown, in a game of chicken, both girls called upon the house of his mother, June, asking to see her son.
 When June Brown replied that they could not see her son because he was deceased, Mary replied: "Oh, I know he's dead; I want to see him in his coffin."